 The science is in for musicians with neck pain

-Many people who have spent a lot of time practising on their chosen musical instrument know all about chronic neck pain.
+Many people who have spent a lot of time practising on their chosen musical instrument know all about neck pain.

 Whether you are a keen amateur or a professional, sitting or standing with your instrument can put a lot of strain on your neck in the way that nature never intended.
 It occurs particularly in those who sit and play for extended periods, like orchestral performers, concert pianists and even rock musicians who in many cases move, leap and dance around a stage.